bhaskarsingh962/reactFromBasicFirst/01_Basic/02_notes.md

 } -->
 💡 If you share your project, others can run npm install, and it will install all dependencies from package.json.

+you can change sript tag and can write your own command to run project

 2. package-lock.json (Exact Versions of Installed Packages)